Browse the articles I've written on entertainment and technology.

 Puck Articles

-I’ve been a contributing writer at Puck since October 2022, analyzing entertainment labor issues.
+I was a contributing writer at Puck from October 2022 to December 2023, analyzing entertainment labor issues.

 Hollywood Reporter Articles